San Antonio, Northern Samar: Barangays

 The town center (poblacion) is divided into three small barangays: Poblacion Ward I, Poblacion Ward II, and Poblacion Ward III.

 Barangay San Nicolas, named after its patron Saint Nicolas, is home to picturesque rock formation along the coast.
 Barangay Rizal is home to a solar spring and cave.
 Barangay Pilar is the southernmost tip of the island where a fish sanctuary is located.
 This is the home of palatable seashells and other seafood.

-Barangay Burabod's major livelihood is boat-building, fishing, copra and dynamite blasting cap manufacturing.
+Barangay Burabod's major livelihood is boatbuilding, fishing, copra and dynamite blasting cap manufacturing.

 Economy

 San Antonio is one of the manufacturing centers of dynamite chemicals like ammonium nitrate, used in the manufacture of blasting caps that are sold in the other provinces of Samar island.
 It was learned that the island has been tagged by the police as one of the areas in the manufacture of the dynamite blasting caps.

 Chief Supt.
 Abner Cabalquinto, Regional VIII Police Director, disclosed that the police operatives in Northern Samar confiscated 50 bags of ammonium nitrate in the town of San Antonio.
 However, the suspects were able to escape and alluded arrest by the police.

 Because of the prevalence of homemade dynamite, blast fishing is a perennial problem in the region.
 In 1994, an Italian tourist was killed and another severely injured while diving when a local fisherman dropped his dynamite on top of them.
 As a result, the Flying Dog Beach Resort, established in the early 1990s, decided to cease its operation.

 The Dalupiri Ocean Power Plant is a proposed tidal fence generating station across the Dalupiri Passage between the islands of Dalupiri and Samar.